nikdavnik/docs-casa-prod/docs/source/user-guide.md

 ## Overview

-Gluu Casa ("Casa") is a self-service web portal for managing account security preferences.
-The primary use-case for Casa is self-service 2FA, but other use cases and functionalities can be supported via Casa plugins.
+Gluu Casa ("Casa") is a self-service web portal for end-users to manage their account security preferences.

+The primary use-case for Casa is self-service 2FA.
+Other use cases and functionalities can be supported via Casa plugins, for example Account Linking.

+!!!
+Note
     The options displayed in the user portal will always depend upon which settings have been enabled by the administrator.

 ## Sign in for the first time